git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 how to send *command sequences* to tmux via the prefix key, you'll pretty much be dead in the water.

-And the same will also end up coming up in later cases if you use Vim or Emacs and many TUI (Terminal User Interface) applications.
-So if you haven't internalized the concept, let's do it now.
-If you already have done similar command sequences before in TUI/GUI applications, that'll come in helpful.
+Key sequences will also come up in later if you use Vim or Emacs and other TUI (Terminal User Interface) applications.
+So, if you haven't internalized the concept let's do it now.
+If you already have done similar command sequences before in TUI/GUI applications, that'll come in handy.

 Each time you memorize a key combo is one less time you'll be moving your hand away from the keyboard to grab your mouse.
 You can focus your short term memory